Chemical Cuisine Rating

 Artificial Coloring: Beverages, candy, baked goods.

 Industry-sponsored animal tests indicated that this dye, the third-most-widely-used, causes tumors of the adrenal gland and kidney.
 In addition, small amounts of several carcinogens, such as 4-aminobiphenyl and benzidine (or chemicals that the body converts to those substances), contaminate Yellow 6.
-However, the FDA reviewed those data and found reasons to conclude that Yellow 6 does not pose a significant cancer risk to humans.
-Yellow 6 may cause occasional, but sometimes-severe, hypersensitivity reactions.
+However, the FDA reviewed those data and found reasons to conclude that Yellow 6 poses no significant cancer risk to humans.
+Yellow 6 may cause occasional, but sometimes severe, hypersensitivity reactions.